mmistakes/so-simple-theme/index.md

 ### Contact

-You can contact Mark at []() or on twitter [@DrMarkDunning](https://twitter.com/DrMarkDunning).
+You can contact Mark on twitter [@DrMarkDunning](https://twitter.com/DrMarkDunning).

 You're very welcome to contact us via [GitHub](https://github.com/sheffield-bioinformatics-core) too.

-This website is hosted via [GitHub pages](https://github.com/sheffield-bioinformatics-core/sheffield-bioinformatics-core.github.io.
+This website is hosted via [GitHub pages](https://github.com/sheffield-bioinformatics-core/sheffield-bioinformatics-core.github.io).
 If you see any typos or other mistakes please let us know...or file a pull request with your edits.

 <!---